kgish/skillzz/README.md

 # SkillZZ

 This is an advanced website platform for matching highly skilled workers to customers who are searching for the best and most appropriate person for a given task at hand.

 Selection criteria includes categories, skills, user-defined tags, bio, hourly rates, availability for filtering through the results.

-An example of such a query might be: I am looking for a senior Ruby developer with knowledge of Linux who charges between 60-70 euros per hour and will be available starting next month for three months.
+An example of such a query might be: "I am looking for a senior Ruby developer with knowledge of Linux who charges between 60-70 euros per hour and will be available starting next month for three months."

 You can select a number of pre-defined labels (tags) to narrow down the search or introduce your own user-defined tags to be more specific.

 A query will generate a number of hits which are then ordered according to a ranking scheme weighted according to criteria and preferences of the customer.

 The website was designed and built as part of a coding challenge given to me by [E-Accent](https://www.e-accent.com/) for the position of Remote Ruby on Rails Developer.

 Special thanks to the authors of the book [Rails 4 in Action](https://www.manning.com/books/rails-4-in-action) which provided me with invaluable guidance.
 This is a fantastic book.

 I took the liberty of using some of the ideas and implementations from this source of inspiration.